yogitaj508/DataScience/README.md

 Now lets create a Dockerfile.
 A Dockerfile is a recipe whch describes the files, environment, and commands that makes up an image.

-1. Open Terminal and create a directory.
+a) Open Terminal and create a directory.
 $ mkdir mydockerbuild

-2. Change the diectory to mydockerbuild
+b) Change the diectory to mydockerbuild
 $ cd mydockerbuild

-3.Edit the new text file named Dockerfile in the current directory, usung a text editor such as nano or vi  on Linux/Mac or notepad on Windows.
+c) Edit the new text file named Dockerfile in the current directory, usung a text editor such as nano or vi  on Linux/Mac or notepad on Windows.

 $ nano Dockerfile

-4. Type in the below commands.
+d) Type in the below commands.
 FROM docker.whalesay:latest

 The FROM keyword tell the Docker which image you image is based on.

-5. Add a RUN command which will install fortunes program into the image.
+e) Add a RUN command which will install fortunes program into the image.
 RUN apt-get -y update && apt-get install -y fortunes

 The above two commands will refresh the list of packages to the image and install the fortunes program into it.
 The command f

-6. Add CMD statement that tells the image the final command to run after its environment is set up.
+f) Add CMD statement that tells the image the final command to run after its environment is set up.
 The command fortune -a does that and sends the output to the cowsay command.

 $ CMD /usr/games/fortune -a | cowsay

-7. Final the Dockerfile should contain the following commands FROM docker/whalesay:latest
+g) Final the Dockerfile should contain the following commands FROM docker/whalesay:latest
 RUN apt-get -y update && apt-get install -y fortunes CMD /usr/games/fortune -a | cowsay

-8. Save the file and close the editor.
+h) Save the file and close the editor.

 Inside the mydockerbuild directory, build the image.
 $ docker build -t docker-whale .